 Keep in mind that this is by no means an exhaustive list of the skills an HR professional needs.
 However, if you have all of the above, it’s certain to put you in the right position to get started gaining experience in this exciting and fast-paced environment.

 Does becoming an HR Manager need any work experience?

 Work experience matters in the HR sector.
 When you have completed your qualifications, you may be able to gain an entry-level position in a human resources department.
 It may be a case of starting at a junior level and working your way up the career ladder.
-Starting out as an assistant or an HR executive will help you understand the work environment.
+Starting out as an HR assistant and becoming an HR executive will help you understand the work environment.

 You may find that there are progression opportunities or initiatives that help you get ahead.
 The more years of experience you gain, the easier it will be to apply for HR management positions.
 As you start to develop your HR skills, you will have a good shot at these roles.